What is facilitation? Definition and principles

 Meetings

 A meeting can be a great place to start practicing your facilitation skills.
-Making some small changes such as time-boxing discussions, using check-ins or other facilitation techniques can have an immediately positive impact on the outcomes.
+Many managers start by making some small changes such as time-boxing discussions, using check-ins or other facilitation techniques.
 Less unproductive discussions and more lightbulb moments while also finishing on time?
 Yes, please!

 As a small, manageable microcosm of team dynamics, a meeting is also an ideal place for newbies to practice and apply knowledge of facilitation.
 If you’re just getting started, try bringing some of the facilitation principles to your next workplace meeting and set what happens.